Exploring the presence of a fifth force at the Galactic Center

 \subsection{Relativistic effects and R{\o}mer's delay}

-In order to produce a better fit, there are observational effects that must be included in the model.
+To produce a better fit, there are observational effects that must be included in the model.

-The R{\o}mer's delay is the difference between the time of emission of the signal $t_{\rm em}$ and the actual observational dates $t_{\rm obs}$, due to the finite speed of light.
-To include this delay, we used the first order Taylor's expansion of the R{\o}emer equation, which reads:
+R{\o}mer's delay is the difference between the time of emission of the signal $t_{\rm em}$ and the actual observational dates $t_{\rm obs}$, due to the finite speed of light.
+To include this delay, we used the first order Taylor's expansion of the R{\o}emer equation, which is expressed as:

 The difference between the exact solution of R{\o}emer equation and the approximated solution in \eqref{t_em} is at most $\sim 4$ s over the S$2$ orbit and therefore negligible.
 The R{\o}mer effect affects both the astrometry and the spectroscopy, with an impact of $\approx 450 \, \mu$as on positions and $\approx 50$ km/s at periastron on radial velocities.
 Our results recover the previous estimates for this effect reported in \cite{Grould:2017bsw, GRAVITY:2018ofz}.